joske/snarkos-utils/isonet/README.md

 Install the isonet keys and config into `$HOME/.ssh/devnet/`

+I like to create separate folders for every devnet instance and symlink to `$HOME/.ssh/devnet`.

 If we get only the output 'json' files, you can use the following oneliner to generate an ssh config:

 ```bash